 Staples like red onion, lettuce, tomato, pickles and sautéed mushrooms are great toppings, but cooking a perfect burger when entertaining is also a chance to get creative.
 Let your guests experiment with their favorites by providing a “topping bar” at your next gathering.

 Take a trip to your local farmers’ market to find a multitude of topping ideas, from fresh veggies to home-canned goods like sauerkraut and salsa.
 Other fun burger toppings:

 - Fried eggs are not only healthy, but a great addition to any cheeseburger.

 - Like a little kick?
 Top a burger with jalapenos and add pepper jack cheese or go with pickled jalapenos and sprinkle on blue cheese crumbles.

-- Add Swiss cheese, Thousand Island dressing, and sauerkraut to create a Reuben burger.
-Skip the traditional bun and lightly toast rye bread.
+- Add Swiss cheese, Thousand Island dressing and sauerkraut to create a Reuben burger.
+Skip the traditional bun and place it on lightly toast rye bread.

 - Cooked crispy bacon or ham deli slices with Muenster cheese.

 - Avocado or guacamole and sprinkle with Organic Valley 3 Cheese Mexican Blend.

 - Onion rings, crispy fried onions or caramelized onions.

 - Potatoes are popular: Some people enjoy hash browns and others prefer french fries on their burger.

 - Cheese, cheese and more cheese — nothing says only one slice of cheese is needed on the perfect burger.